"She Can't Read"

 Two Research-Based Reading Experiences.
 One Shared Mission.

-Both Insight Articles and Viva Stories were developed through NIH-funded research and decades of real-world dementia care experience.
-Each format is intentionally designed to engage persons living with dementia in meaningful, dignified ways.
+NIH-funded research and decades of real-world dementia care experience shaped both Insight Articles and Viva Stories.
+Each format helps people living with dementia stay engaged in meaningful, dignified ways.

 How Are They Similar?